Oscar Mammì

 Oscar Mammì (25 October 1926 – 10 June 2017) was an Italian politician.
-A member of the Italian Republican Party (Partito Repubblicano Italian, or PRI), he was minister of Mail and Telecommunications from 1987 to 1991.
+A member of the Italian Republican Party (Partito Repubblicano Italiano; PRI), he was minister of Mail and Telecommunications from 1987 to 1991.

 Biography

 Mammì was born in Rome and graduated in Economics and Trade.
 He was elected for PRI in the Italian Chamber of Deputies for the first time in 1972.
 After having been undersecretary of Industry and Trade, he was first Minister of Parliamentary Relations in the Craxi I and Craxi II Cabinets, and later Minister of Mail and Telecommunications in the Goria, De Mita and Andreotti VI Cabinets.